vulcanize/vulcanizedb/README.md

         repository = "github.com/account2/repo2"
         migrations = "to/db/migrations"
 ```
+- `home` is the name of the package you are building the plugin for, in most cases this is github.com/vulcanize/vulcanizedb
+- `clone` this signifies whether or not to retrieve transformer packages by cloning them; by default we attempt to work with transformer packages located in
+our `$GOPATH` but setting this to `true` overrides that.
+This needs to be set to `true` for the configs used in tests in order for them to work with Travis.
 - `name` is the name used for the plugin files (.so and .go)
-- `save` indicates whether or not the user wants to save the .go file instead of removing it after .so compilation (useful for debugging)
+- `save` indicates whether or not the user wants to save the .go file instead of removing it after .so compilation.
+Sometimes useful for debugging/trouble-shooting purposes.
 - `transformerNames` is the list of the names of the transformers we are composing together, so we know how to access their submaps in the exporter map
 - `exporter.<transformerName>`s are the sub-mappings containing config info for the transformers
     - `repository` is the path for the repository which contains the transformer and its `TransformerInitializer`
-    - `path` is the relative path from `repository` to the transformer's `TransformerInitializer`
+    - `path` is the relative path from `repository` to the transformer's `TransformerInitializer` directory (initializer package)
-    - `type` is the type of the transformer; indicating which type of watcher it works with (for now, there are only two options: "eth_event" and "eth_storage")
+    - `type` is the type of the transformer; indicating which type of watcher it works with (for now, there are only two options: `eth_event` and `eth_storage`)
-        - "eth_storage" indicates the transformer works with the [storage watcher](https://github.com/vulcanize/maker-vulcanizedb/blob/compose_and_execute/libraries/shared/watcher/storage_watcher.go)
+        - `eth_storage` indicates the transformer works with the [storage watcher](https://github.com/vulcanize/maker-vulcanizedb/blob/compose_and_execute/libraries/shared/watcher/storage_watcher.go)
          that fetches state and storage diffs from an ETH node (instead of, for example, from IPFS)
-        - "eth_event" indicates the transformer works with the [event watcher](https://github.com/vulcanize/maker-vulcanizedb/blob/compose_and_execute/libraries/shared/watcher/event_watcher.go)
+        - `eth_event` indicates the transformer works with the [event watcher](https://github.com/vulcanize/maker-vulcanizedb/blob/compose_and_execute/libraries/shared/watcher/event_watcher.go)
          that fetches event logs from an ETH node
-    - `migrations` is the relative path from `repository` to the db migrations for the transformer
+    - `migrations` is the relative path from `repository` to the db migrations directory for the transformer

-Note: If any of the imported transformer need additional
+Note: If any of the imported transformers need additional
 config variables do not forget to include those as well

 This information is used to write and build a go plugin with a transformer